solliancenet/foundationallm/README.md

 This basic capability emerges in copilots which power these scenarios:

 - Knowledge Management: Help users quickly find the information they seek and deliver at the right level and in the right format.
-Examples include summarization and sentiment analysis.
+Examples include summarization, rephrasing or retargeting to address a persona (e.g., explain it like I'm five), sentiment analysis and recommendations.

 - Analytics: Help users quickly get to the data driven insights they seek.
 Examples include recommendations, predictions, anomaly detection, statistical analysis and data querying and reporting.